 Naomi earned a Masters Degree in Urban Planning from Columbia University.
 There she focused on urban sustainability, specifically green roofs on underutilized property.
 She was awarded the William Kinne Fellowship Award for further research in France, Israel and Germany.

 Naomi is dedicated to being present, engaged and proactive when serving on a board.
-In addition to being on the board of No Longer Empty and The Fullerton Center in Newburgh, Naomi is an advisory member to the Institute for Public Architecture, Universal Hip Hop Museum, and Modern Maputo.
+In addition to being on the board of No Longer Empty and The Fullerton Center in Newburgh, and member of Storm King Art Center's Young Council.
+Naomi is an advisory member to the Institute for Public Architecture and Universal Hip Hop Museum.
 She is a fellow at the Urban Design Forum and a member of ULI Next professional group.
 She is co-founder and co-chair the American Planning Association's Arts & Culture subcommittee.

 In the past, she has been invited and served on Coro New York Leadership Alumni Board, GSAPP Alumni Association and been a representative for the Public Advocate to the Board of Trustees for the Museum of the City of New York.